Setting up a simple REST server in Node.js

 Just follow the prompts to finish installing Homebrew.

-Once you have Homebrew installed, you can can install Node with the following command: brew install node.
-Once Node is installed, you can check your installation by running the command node -v, if you have successfully installed node you should see a version number in your commandline.
-You should run a similar command to ensure the Node Package Manager (NPM) is installed correctly, the command is: npm -v.
-Once again, if NPM has been successfully installed, you should see a version number.
+, if you have successfully installed node you should see a version number in your commandline.
+You should run a similar command to ensure the Node Package Manager (NPM) is installed correctly, the command is: npm -v

 Installing Git

 Navigate to the Git SCM downloads page found here and download the correct file for your operating system.
-Once you have finished installing Git, run the command git --version.
-If you successfully installed Git, you should see a version number.
+Once you have finished installing Git, run the command git --version

 For Mac

-Once again, you can install this via Homebrew, using the command: brew install git.
+Once again, you can install this via Homebrew, using the command: brew install git

 Creating a Node project

-Using NPM, we can follow a commandline wizard to create a package.json file, which lets us install dependencies, run all our tests with a single command and more.
-This command is: npm init.
+file, which lets us install dependencies, run all our tests with a single command and more.
+This command is: npm init

-Create a folder for your project, enter the folder and then run npm init.
+.
 The first prompt is for your package (read: application) name, you will then be prompted with a number of other fields, you can just keep hitting enter to get through it!
 Before the package file is generated, you will be asked to confirm that it is correct.

 Once you have successfully generated your package file, the next step is to create your main JavaScript file.
-Make sure to use the same name as you supplied in your package file, it is index.js by default.
+Make sure to use the same name as you supplied in your package file, it is index.js

 For Mac

-If you are fond of the commandline and using a non-windows machine, you can likely use the touch command.
-This command creates an empty file for you, the following command will produce an empty file called index.js: touch index.js.
+If you are fond of the commandline and using a non-windows machine, you can likely use the touch

 Setting up an Express Node server